at Advocates for Children

 New York, NY 10001

 The McKinney-Vento Act requires all Local Educational Agencies (LEAs), which includes all school districts, charter schools, and BOCES, to designate an appropriate staff person to serve as the McKinney-Vento Liaison, to help students in temporary housing and their families.
-The McKinney-Vento liaison is sometimes referred to as the McKinney-Vento or homeless liaison.
+The McKinney-Vento liaison is sometimes referred to as the homeless liaison.
 Click on the links below for tools that liaisons can use in helping to answer general questions about the McKinney-Vento Act.